San-Francisco-Write-The-Docs/www/content/_events/_template.md

     * If you have an agenda, put it here as bullet points.
 Otherwise - remove this variable entirely.
 ---

-## Use this heading for an event tagline
+## Use this heading for an event tagline -- THIS IS NOT THE SAME AS THE TITLE.
+DO NOT PUT THE TITLE ANYWHERE IN THE BODY (BELOW THE FRONT MATTER)

 Put in the event announcement information here